Preparing for Twins – Here’s Your Handy Checklist

 10. Join Support Groups

 Lastly, enrol in groups and clubs of twin-mothers.
 Here, you will find other expecting mothers going through your state of mind as well as older mothers of twins who have already undergone this challenge and emerged victoriously.
-Best tips come from the wizened and the experienced.
+Best tips come from the wise and the experienced.

-Hope this article helps you navigate the challenging path of being a mother to twins!
+We hope this article helps you navigate the challenging path of being a mother to twins!